 (I recommend viewing the video of the entire speech here).

-As an aside, one of the bonuses of researching the life and the words of a great speaker is that there are generally quotes from other speeches that leave us nodding our heads in agreement.
+As an aside, one of the bonuses of researching the life and the words of a great speaker is that there are generally quotes from other speeches that leave us nodding in agreement.
 This one in particular:

 What the people want is very simple.
 They want an America as good as its promise